redsolver/noteless/assets/tutorial/notes/08 - Linking Attachments, Notes, Tags and Searches.md

 ---
 attachments: [icon_small.png]
 tags: [Intermediate, Notebooks/Tutorial]
-title: '10 - Linking Attachments, Notes, Tags and Searches'
+title: '08 - Linking Attachments, Notes, Tags and Searches'
 created: '2018-12-27T18:53:01.510Z'
-modified: '2019-06-06T12:20:11.040Z'
+modified: '2020-07-05T12:00:00.000Z'
 ---

-# 10 - Linking Attachments, Notes, Tags and Searches
+# 08 - Linking Attachments, Notes, Tags and Searches

 Sometimes, like when writing a tutorial for a note-taking app :wink:, you may need to link to other notes or embed a few attachments.
-Notable makes this easy for you.
+Noteless makes this easy for you.

-These special links can also be right-clicked so that you can perform some actions on them.

 ## Attachments